-As one of the top ten Departments in North America our mission is to serve as a centre of excellence for statistical and actuarial research and education, across the campus, nationally and internationally.
+As one of the top ten statistics departments in North America, our mission is to serve as a centre of excellence for statistical and actuarial research and education, across the campus, nationally and internationally.
 View more information about the Awards given to our faculty, staff and students.

 Faculty and programs of research within the department developed many important innovations in statistical science.
 These include advances in conditional/structural inference and asymptotics; the development of flexible methods in statistical learning including generalized additive models, multivariate analysis, robust estimation, Bayesian nets; designing efficient Monte Carlo algorithms.
 The importance of these innovations is reflected in the number of significant awards bestowed on the Department’s faculty including the prestigious COPSS Award.
 This highest international research honour in statistics has only been awarded three times to Canadian faculty and each of these was at the University of Toronto.
 In addition, three of our alumni have been awarded this distinction.

 Currently the Department is comprised of 20 faculty, 5 staff members and approximately 50 graduate students.

 Research in the Department